vishnunairjanardhan/democms/src/content/posts/what-is-referral-program.md

 <li>
 <h3 class="m-0 mb-4">Optimize and Iterate</h3>

 To continuously improve your referral program, utilize the data and feedback you receive to identify areas for enhancement.
 Experiment with different rewards, messaging, and promotional strategies to determine what resonates most with your target audience.
 Regularly update and refine the program to keep it relevant and engaging.
-By staying responsive to customer preferences and market trends, you can ensure your referral program remains effective and appealing, driving sustained growth and <a href="https://docs.google.com/document/u/0/d/1GWfR5zR18CLzWFLxL-8-XsnWrT1yqOieOOorzHYr6rU/edit" role="link" target="_blanck">customer loyalty</a>.
+By staying responsive to customer preferences and market trends, you can ensure your referral program remains effective and appealing, driving sustained growth and customer loyalty.
 </li>

 <li>